Humayun’s Tomb, A UNESCO World Heritage Monument – New Delhi, India

 Humayun's tombe

-From the point of view of the history of architecture this building is the unique connecting link between the Gur Emir, where Humayun’s ancestor Tamerlane is buried, and the mausoleum of his grandson Shah Jahan, i.e. Taj Mahal.
+If you look at the background of the architect of this building, it is a unique link between the Gur Emir, where Humayun’s ancestor Tamerlane is buried, and the mausoleum where his grandson Shah Jahan lies, the Taj Mahal.

 Visiting Humayun’s Tomb